tanercelikkiran/crop-game/README.md

 - **CSS Modules**: Scoped styling with custom animations
 - **Local Storage**: Persistent user data for authentication

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Built with Next.js and React
 - Icons and emojis for enhanced user experience
 - Modern CSS techniques for smooth animations
 - Responsive design principles

----

-**Happy Farming! 🌱** Start your agricultural adventure today and build the most profitable farm in the game!